ceejbot/no-more-unicorns/slides.md

 ![](assets/lioness_fangs.jpg)

 ^ Women!
 No kittens for you.
+You get a lion.
+FIERCE.
 I'm not worried about soothing you.
 Worried about losing you from the profession.

 ---